Radio-Interferometric Image Reconstruction with Denoising Diffusion Restoration Models: Results

 We evaluate the image reconstruction results for different numbers of sampling steps of the DDRM algorithm.
 Here, the number of sampling steps refers to the number of discrete iterations used during the reverse procedure.
 Sampling with $K$ timesteps where $K < T$ means selecting $K$ timesteps of our complete diffusion schedule $\beta$.
 Sampling with a larger number of steps should yield better results at the cost of more time, while using fewer timesteps would trade quality for sampling time.
 We also evaluate the time to process the sampling steps, calculated using one NVIDIA GH200 GPU on the CSCS Alps infrastructure.

 The results are shown in Table~\ref{tab:mse_calibration_vs_steps}.
+All tests are run with a batch size of 128, thus creating 128 DDRM reconstructions per test.
 We find that MSE improves with higher values of $K$, whereas SRE does not depend as strongly on the number of sampling steps.
-The best MSE of $5.2 \times 10^{-7}$ is achieved with the maximum sampling steps $T=1000$.
-However, an excellent MSE of $3.2 \times 10^{-5}$ is achieved with only 10 sampling steps, which can run in 0.44s, demonstrating the efficiency of DDRM.
+The best MSE of $6.1 \times 10^{-6}$ is achieved with the maximum sampling steps $T=1000$.
+However, an MSE of $3.2 \times 10^{-4}$ is achieved with only 10 sampling steps, which can run in 0.44s, demonstrating the efficiency of DDRM.

-However, we find that when reducing the number of sample steps, it is less likely that DDRM recovers faint image components.
+However, we find that when reducing the number of sample steps, DDRM is less likely to recover faint image components.
+In the subsequent results, all DDRM reconstructions are run for 1000 sampling steps.